r-eatough/psr_srch_useful/README.md

                                   binary_psr_periods.c

-It can be useful to simulate binary pulsars in order to establish the search parameters required to detect them.
+It can be useful to simulate changing pulse period seen in binary pulsars in order to establish the search parameters required to detect them - amongst other things.
 This program outputs the Doppler modulated spin period in addition to the line of sight velocity, acceleration and jerk for any hypothetical binary.
-Currently the binary parameters are hard coded to those seen in PSR J0737--3039A/B.
+Currently the binary and observational parameters are hard coded to an observation of one full orbit of PSR J0737-3039A.

 Compile: gcc binary_psr_periods.c -lm -o binary_psr_periods